mgreenw/MGVolumeButtons/README.md

 An iOS library that steals the volume buttons, allowing the app to use the volume buttons for any function.

-This library is currently under development.
+This library is deprecated.
+Apple has disallowed this sort of volume button usage.